 The benefit of painting outdoors is that students may choose to continue painting until it gets dark out.
 Instructors are not required

-watching a demonstration and then painting at your easel, you may be standing quite a bit during the week.
-It is advised that you
+demonstration and then painting at your easel, you may be standing quite a bit during the week.
+It is advised that you bring a stool

 Get up close to the instructor and don't be afraid to gather around the table or easel.
 Just remember to leave the instructor some